OCA/account-financial-tools/account_check_deposit/readme/USAGE.rst

 *Checks Received* journal as *Journal*.

-When you want to deposit checks to the bank, go to the menu *Invoicing > Accounting > Miscellaneous > Check Deposit*, create a new check deposit and set the journal *Checks Received* and select the bank account on which you want to credit the checks.
+When you want to deposit checks to the bank, go to the menu *Invoicing > Customers > Checks Deposits*, create a new check deposit and set the journal *Checks Received* and select the bank account on which you want to credit the checks.